[?] Subscribe To This Site

 Halloween-Carbon-Footprint

-Shrinking our halloween-carbon-footprint doesn't mean we have to give up the magic, fun and excitement associated with Halloween.
-We just need to celebrate it in a much more eco-friendlier way using some frugal-halloween-tips.
+Shrinking our halloween-carbon-footprint doesn't mean we have to give up the magic, fun or excitement associated with Halloween.
+We just need to celebrate in a much more eco-friendlier way using some frugal-halloween-tips.

 Not only can you make so many delicious recipes like pies, and muffins from your pumpkins, but if you can remember to conserve pumpkin seeds you can cook up some interesting and tasty snacks from those as well.